 Intelligent system identifies patterns and rules to prevent errors

 The FEA had very high quality requirements and already used static code analysis tools.
-They analysed code against pre-defined rules and, if a rule was violated, it was identified as a potential code error.
+They analyzed code against pre-defined rules and, if a rule was violated, it was identified as a potential code error.
 However, this meant that only errors violating existing rules could be found.
 It was therefore difficult to identify complex problems and solve them without hotfixes.
 Machine learning provides the ability to find even previously unknown errors.

 Capgemini developed a machine learning-based, static code analysis tool to find patterns and rules for error-free code in a code base.
 Now, more errors are identified and corrected before they can cause damage.